logdna/logdna-agent-v2/docs/README.md

 * `never` - Never capture Events
 * __Note:__ The default option is `always`

-> :warning: Due to a number of issues with Kubernetes, the agent collects events from the entire cluster including multiple nodes.
+> :warning: Due to a ["won't fix" bug in the Kubernetes API](https://github.com/kubernetes/kubernetes/issues/41743), the agent collects events from the entire cluster including multiple nodes.
 To prevent duplicate logs when running multiple pods, the agents defer responsibilty of capturing Events to the oldest pod in the cluster.
 If that pod is killed, the next oldest pod will take over responsibility and continue from where the previous pod left off.